 8. RETURNING OR DESTRUCTION OF PERSONAL DATA

-Upon termination of this DPA, upon the Data Controller’s written request, or upon fulfillment of the Purpose whereby no further Processing is required, the Data Processor shall, at the request of the Data Controller, either delete, destroy or return all Customer Personal Data to the Data Controller and destroy or return any existing copies, except where otherwise required by applicable lawsof the EEA, EEA member states or the UK.
+Upon termination of this DPA, upon the Data Controller’s written request, or upon fulfillment of the Purpose whereby no further Processing is required, the Data Processor shall, at the request of the Data Controller, either delete, destroy or return all Customer Personal Data to the Data Controller and destroy or return any existing copies, except where otherwise required by applicable laws of the EEA, EEA member states, the UK, or Switzerland.
 The return of data may incur additional charges.
 The Data Processor agrees to preserve the confidentiality of any retained Customer Personal Data and will only Process such Customer Personal Data after the date of termination in order to comply with those laws to which it is subject and to fulfill its obligations under this DPA.

 9. ASSISTANCE TO DATA CONTROLLER

-(a) The Data Processor shall, to the extent legally permissible, promptly notify the Data Controller of any requests from a Data Subject to exercise the following rights of the Data Subject under the Applicable Data Protection Law: access, rectification, restriction of Processing, erasure (the “right to be forgotten”), data portability, objection to the Processing, or to not be subject to automated individual decision making (each a “Data Subject Request”).
+(a) The Data Processor shall, to the extent legally permissible, promptly notify the Data Controller of any requests from a Data Subject to exercise the rights granted to Data Subject under the Applicable Data Protection Law, including the right to access, rectification, restriction of Processing, erasure (the “right to be forgotten”), data portability, objection to the Processing, or not to be subject to automated individual decision making (each a “Data Subject Request”).
 Taking into the account the nature of the Processing, the Data Processor shall assist the Data Controller by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Data Controller’s obligation to respond to the Data Subject Request under Applicable Data Protection Law.
 In addition, to the extent the Data Controller, in its use of the Services, does not have the ability to address a Data Subject Request, the Data Processor shall, upon the Data Controller’s request, use commercially reasonable efforts to assist the Data Controller in responding to such Data Subject Request, to the extent the Data Processor is legally permitted to do so and the response to such Data Subject Request is required under Applicable Data Protection Law.
-The Data Controller shall be responsible for any costs arising from the Data Processor’s provision of such assistance, including any fees associated with provision of additional functionality.

 (b) Upon the Data Controller’s request, taking into account the nature of the Processing and the information available to the Data Processor, the Data Processor shall provide the Data Controller with reasonable cooperation and assistance to help the Data Controller fulfill its obligations (if applicable) under the Applicable Data Protection Law to (i) carry out a data protection impact assessment related to the Data Controller’s use of the Services, to the extent the Data Controller does not otherwise have access to the relevant information, and (ii) engage in prior consultations with Regulators as required under Article 36 of the GDPR or equivalent provision of the Applicable Data Protection Law.